 Nestle seed beads, drops, and crystals among a necklace of cleverly woven SuperDuos.

 Embellish a peyote stitch band with surface texture, a looped edging, and a profusion of Lucite flowers.

 Use netting to capture a round crystal, creating a seven-point pendant you can hang from a spiral rope necklace.

 Embed the new Crystaletts buttons in a right-angle weave cuff or bangle – the stitches cradle the buttons perfectly!

 From the Editor

 On the web

-Subscribers – be sure to download your June issue of B&B Extra, available December 1 at www.BeadAndButton.com/extra
+Subscribers – Be sure to download you December issue of B&B Extra, available December 1 at www.BeadAndButton.com/extra

 Chic & Easy

 Stack two-hole piggy beads one behind the other for a sophisticated accessory.